jmeppley/py-metagenomics/databases/README.md

 One of the nice things about the `make` program is that you can re-run the database build command with the new setting, and only the newly requested files will be processed.
 It won'e try to download and build the RefSeq sequences again.

-## RefSeq Additions ##
-The add_to_refseq.make makefile will create a version of the RefSeq database with added genomes.
-Added genomes must be in two files:

-  - additions.protein.fasta: fasta file of protein sequences
-  - acc.to.taxid.protein.additions: map from sequence ids to taxid

-Run with

-    make -f add_to_refseq.make ADDITIONS_SOURCE=${ADDITIONS_FOLDER}

-...where ADDITIONS_FOLDER is the folder containing the two files mentioned above.

 ## HMMs ##
 The hmm makefile will download PFAM HMMs by default and can also download TIGR